panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/readme.md

 ### 1. Capability Discovery

 Each remote agent exposes an **Agent Card**—a JSON file (typically at `/.well-known/agent.json`) that declares its skills, supported input/output types, UI modalities, and authentication methods.
-Client agents fetch these cards to find the right specialist agent for a task.([googlecloudcommunity.com][3])
+Client agents fetch these cards to find the right specialist agent for a task.

 ---

 ### 2. Task Management

 Tasks are stateful units of work with a clear lifecycle: `submitted` → `working` → (`input‑required`) → `completed`/`failed`/`canceled`.
-Client agents create tasks and monitor progress, while remote agents process them, update status, and eventually produce **artifacts**—the finalized outputs (text, files, media, structured data).([googlecloudcommunity.com][3], [blott.studio][4])
+Client agents create tasks and monitor progress, while remote agents process them, update status, and eventually produce **artifacts**—the finalized outputs (text, files, media, structured data).

 ---

 ### 3. Collaboration and Messaging

 Agents exchange structured **messages** via JSON-RPC over HTTP.
 Messages include multiple **parts**, where each part contains a complete piece of content (e.g., text snippet, image, or widget).
-This lets agents ask clarifying questions, share context, or pass intermediate results.([developers.googleblog.com][5])
+This lets agents ask clarifying questions, share context, or pass intermediate results.

 ---